Cecilia-xu/Leetcode/001/Solution.md

 - add something in HashMap: use "put" not "add"
 - get VALUE in HashMap: use "get"
-- find whether a key exist or not: use "containsKey" 2*.
-Not neccessary to create "res" array: use "new" Key word
+- find whether a key exist or not: use "containsKey"
+2. IMPORTANT(STILL MAKING MISTACKES) Not neccessary to create "res" array: use "new" Key word
 - how to return an int\[\] array without creating an extra int\[\] variable
 ```Java
 return new int[] {i, j};